 1. Rio Tinto (NYSE: RIO)

 Rio Tinto, like the majority of stocks on this list, is an industrial metals and mining company.
-Founded in 1873, the company is one of the longest-lived and most successful iron ore, aluminum, and copper mining companies in the world.
+Founded in 1873, the company is one of the longest-lived and most successful iron ore, aluminum, copper, and molybdenum mining companies in the world.

 Iron ore, aluminum, and copper aren’t the only ways the company makes money either.
 It is a mining powerhouse, providing the world with a consistent supply of salt, titanium dioxide, and a wide range of other basic materials important to the modern world.

 There are plenty of mining companies that mine these raw materials.
 What makes Rio Tinto so special?

 One of the most important factors here is cost.
 At the moment, Rio Tinto has one of the lowest operational costs in the mining industry.
-Low-cost operations mean there’s far more room for profits at Rio Tinto than can be found at most other miners in the same space.
+Low-cost operations mean there’s far more room for profits at the company than can be found at most other miners in the same space.